Emily-Nilsen/loopfilm/README.md

 # Loop Film

-Loop Film is a landing page for Norwegian film production company built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Loop Film is a landing page for a Norwegian film production company built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
 The site includes a portfolio section showcasing previous works, a services and about us page, a list of locations an online contact form.

 Here is a link to the [Loop Film](https://loopfilm.no) website.